 Prop firms are suitable for all trading profiles.
 They’re simply a mechanism to obtain more trading capital without relying solely on leverage.
 For example, consider an up-and-coming forex trader who has had great success trading on demo accounts.
 They’ve produced solid profits since starting and have a firm grasp of risk management.

 However, the trader has limited trading capital, so they approach a prop firm.
 Assuming the trader completes the prop challenge, they’ll receive funding.
-This enables that trader to make real money, with the only initial risk being the challenge fee.
+This enables the trader to make real money, with the only initial risk being the challenge fee.

 Similarly, seasoned pros also use prop firms to increase their capital power.
 This is why some challenges offer an initial funding account of up to $400,000.
 And, when successfully completing that challenge, the trader can often request higher amounts.